Does the world really need yet another Mahabharata?

 What does this version have that the others don't?

 A long time ago, it seemed to me that with every new version I read, some vital element was lacking.
-Either the writing was inadequate to truly reflect the subject, or essential elements of the story were missing, or major characters seemed lifeless, or it was just a basic summary without dramatic punch, or it was so long the actual story was buried in a thousand minor sub-plots or stories-within-stories, or it was too scholarly, or had too much authorial intrusion, or it lacked spiritual depth.
+Either the writing was inadequate, bland, boring, telling-not-showing, not truly reflecting the power of the story.
+Or else (to me) essential elements of the story were missing.
+Or it was unstructured, merely a collection of unrelated scenes.
+Or major characters seemed lifeless.
+Or it was just a basic summary, a precis of the original, without dramatic punch.
+Or it was so long the actual story was buried in a thousand minor sub-plots or stories-within-stories.
+Or it was too scholarly, or had too much authorial intrusion.
+Or it lacked spiritual depth.

-What I wanted was a book the length of an average novel, a continuous story distilled down to its vital essence but dramatised so as to captivate the reader, with living, breathing characters, spiritually alive and written in an accessible style yet retaining the powerful spirit of the original.
+What I wanted was a book the length of an average novel, a continuous story distilled down to its vital essence, but dramatised so as to captivate the reader, with living, breathing characters, spiritually alive and written in an accessible style yet retaining the powerful spirit of the original.
 That's a lot to ask of one book.
+The story needed restructuring, to make it a powerful read that would pull the reader in and let him or her truly live the story.
+It was a lot of work.
 It took a long time...

 How long have you been working on it?